Information For Doulas

 The accreditation process is more than just a ‘tick-box’ exercise and it’s not about getting four births and/or four postnatal experiences under your belt as quickly as you can.
-It is a way for you to grow and develop as a doula with the support of an experienced doula, whilst finding your feet and discovering what kind of a doula you are, and want to be.
-There are no official regulations for doulas anywhere in the world, instead different doula organisations have set their own requirements for what training and level of experience is needed to call their doulas certified or accredited.
+It is a way for you to grow and develop as a doula with the support of an experienced doula, whilst finding your feet and discovering what kind of a doula you are and want to be.

 Requirements for doula accreditation:

-We would like to see you support four families for postnatal doula accreditation.
+We would like to see you support four families for postnatal doula accreditation, providing a minimum of five sessions to each client.

 It might be possible to include previous births and postnatal jobs that you have supported at in the last 12 months, if we are able to get a feed-back form completed by the person you supported.